 The Finnish Aviation Museum is located near Helsinki Airport in the heart of the Aviapolis area in Vantaa.
 It is an exciting visiting destination for everyone whether you are an aviation enthusiast or a novice regarding aviation.
 They have collection of several aircraft related to the history of Finnish aviation including old fighter planes, from early 19th century up to the Russian Mig-21 and Swedish Saab J-35 Draken.
 I highly recommend to ride the ME 109 simulator if visit here!
 You can also climb up the Finnair’s old passenger plane and access the cabin.

-3. Tikkurila and its Sightseeing Spots
+3. Tikkurila and its Museums and Sightseeing Spots

 Helsinki Airport as previously mentioned is located in Vantaa, about 5 km west from Tikkurila, the city’s administrate centre.
 It is easily reachable by train P from the airport within seven-minute journey.
 Traversing the ring rail line which was just opened for passenger traffic on July 2015.